Meet Our Hakomi Faculty, Teachers, and Trainers.

-David Cole, CC, LMP, is a certified Hakomi therapist and senior trainer.
+David Cole, CC, CHT, is a certified Hakomi therapist and senior trainer.
 He is licensed as a Certified Counselor in private practice by the Washington State Department of Health.
 He is also a founding member of the Seattle Hakomi Education Network, a member of the Hakomi Institute, and co-author of Mindfulness Centered Therapies: an integrative approach.
 He has completed advanced study with Dr. Richard C. Schwartz, PhD, founder of the Internal Family Systems model of psychotherapy, has a counseling practice in the Seattle area, and produces Hakomi training films.
-For complimentary phone consultation: 206-963-2905 or contact: firstname.lastname@example.org, website www.mindfulnessbooks.com.
+David can be reached at 206-963-2905, by email at email@example.com, or visit his website at www.jdavidcole.com.

-Carol Ladas-Gaskin, MA, CC, LMP, is a Hakomi therapist and senior trainer, and is licensed as a Certified Counselor in the State of Washington.
-She is a founding member of the Seattle Hakomi Education Network, a member of the Hakomi Institute, and a Clinical member of the USABP.
-She is the author of Unfurling, a book of poems, and co-author of Mindfulness Centered Therapies: an integrative approach.
+Carol Ladas Gaskin, MA, CC, LMP, is a Hakomi therapist and senior trainer, and is licensed as a Certified Counselor in the State of Washington.
+She is a founding member of the Seattle Hakomi Education Network, a member of the Hakomi Institute, and a Clinical member of the United States Association for Body Psychotherapy (USABP).
+Her new book Untangling the Knot: The Art of Honoring ancestors is now published, joining Unfurling, a book of poems, and Mindfulness Centered Therapies: an integrative approach.
 She earned her certification as a certified Progoff Intensive Journal Consultant in 1986.
-She has maintained a counseling practice in the Seattle area for the past twenty years, and is hard at work on her memoirs.
-For a complimentary phone consultation, email her at: email@example.com, website www.mindfulnessbooks.com.
+She has maintained a counseling practice in the Seattle area for the past twenty years and is now looking for an agent for her memoir.
+Visit www.carolladasgaskin.com for more information.

 Dennis Gaither, MD, OMC, is a Hakomi therapist and senior trainer.
 He is a founding member of the Seattle Hakomi Education Network, and a Board Certified psychiatrist, receiving his training at the University of California at San Francisco, and is licensed in the State of Washington.
 He is also an Ordained Ministerial Counselor through Pathways of Light.
 He has worked as a primary care physician on the Wind River Indian Reservation in Wyoming, as an emergency room physician in Alaska, and now works in community mental health and has a private practice in Mt.
 Vernon, Washington.
 He finds purpose in learning, teaching, and healing, and loves being outdoors in natural settings, the company of friends, and his two sons.

-Roxanne Peterson, PhD, LMHC, RN, CHT, is a certified Hakomi therapist, teacher, and trainer.
+Roxanne Peterson, PhD, LMHC, RN, CHT, is a certified Hakomi therapist, teacher, and senior trainer.
 She is licensed in the State of Washington as a Mental Health Counselor and as a Registered Nurse.
-Roxanne studied psychotherapy at the University of Washington and has worked with treatment teams in inpatient and outpatient mental health settings.
-Roxanne is Certified in Qigong Energy Medicine by Damaris Jarboux and incorporates these skills in counseling sessions.
-She maintains offices in the Tacoma/Olympia, Washington areas.
-She specializes in working with individuals, couples, families, and adolescents.
+Roxanne studied psychotherapy at the University of Washington and has worked in inpatient and outpatient mental health settings.
+Roxanne is Certified in Qigong Energy Medicine by Damaris Jarboux, and Family and Systemic Constellations by Francesca Mason Boring.
+She incorporates these skills in counseling sessions.
+Roxanne maintains an office in Steilacoom, Washington, and provides telehealth sessions.
+She works with individuals, couples, families, and adolescents.
 Roxanne’s practice integrates mindfulness-centered therapies with dream work, art, and sand tray therapy.
-Complimentary phone consultation: 253-221-6789 or contact: firstname.lastname@example.org
+Complimentary phone consultation: (253) 221-6789 or contact: firstname.lastname@example.org